Docs API Fuzzing

 API Reference

-All fuzzing endpoints are under /ui/api/fuzzing/.
+All fuzzing endpoints are under /api/v1/fuzzing/.

 Method Path Description